JeetKumarRamnani/Full-Stack-Web-Dev-Batch-1/18-Class 18 - CSS Intermediate 2/Css-Intermediate-2.md

         9. `font-weight`: Controls the thickness or boldness of text within list items.

 These properties allow you to style tables and lists to match your website's design and improve readability and user experience.

+9. **Margin Collapse**:
+        Margin collapse, also known as collapsing margins, is a behavior in CSS where the vertical margins of adjacent block-level elements can overlap or collapse into a single margin, rather than adding up.
+This behavior can lead to unexpected spacing and layout results in web pages.
+Here are some key points about margin collapse: